Vinovest/sqlx/README.md

 ## Changes compared to the original sqlx

+* Better scanning in the case of outer joins.
+If a struct contains a nested struct pointer, it will no longer be a scan error.

 * Made complex joins easier to scan by using the position of the field to help map duplicate column names into structs.
 See the [joins example](./examples/joins/main.go).